 One bunch green onions, chopped whites and some greens for garnish.

-1 bunch Broccolini, cut lengthwise into smaller pieces if desired
+1 bunch Broccolini or broccoli, cut lengthwise or into smaller pieces if desired

 2 medium or 3-4 Eggplant, cut into bite size or larger pieces